wwu-cs-support/jailify/README.md

    ```
    `<IP Range>` should be the acceptable IP addresses expressed in CIDR notation,
     such as: `10.10.1.128/25`.
+6. `jailify` must have `sudo` installed in the jail.
+This change can be made
+   in the base jail.

 # Installation
 To install `jailify` run the following command: